erickduran/blog/_posts/2019-02-09-ddns-python-script.md

 If you need more help to find this, you can read [this page](https://support.google.com/domains/answer/6147083?hl=en).

-You can also configure the line `time.sleep(300)` to a shorter or longer timespan (in seconds).
-With the current configuration, the script will update the IP every 5 minutes, I used a value of 10 seconds for testing and debugging.
+You can also configure the line `time.sleep(10)` to a shorter or longer timespan (in seconds).
+With the current configuration, the script will check if the IP has changed every 10 seconds.

 The script includes a few logging lines to keep track of all the requests-responses.
 This will be stored automatically in a file called `ddns.log`.
 Feel free to comment this out if you don't need it.